thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 	return 1 / a;
 }
 ```
 In the example above, when you read the code snippet `s + t`, the cognitive complexity of the three first lines is the same as the complexity of `s`, because you have exactly the same information to understand.
 At the opposite, the three last lines will take more time to understand than the code snippet `t` alone, because you also must remember that `a` can't be equal to 0, and so you can be sure that the expression `1 / a` will not crash.
-The cognitive complexity of the three first lines is equal to `c(s)`, but the cognitive complexity of the three last lines is strictly higher than `c(t)`.
-So, in this example, we have `c(s + t) > c(s) + c(t)`.
+The cognitive complexity of the three first lines is equal to `Cc(s)`, but the cognitive complexity of the three last lines is strictly higher than `Cc(t)`.
+So, in this example, we have `Cc(s + t) > Cc(s) + Cc(t)`.

 Of course, that's not because this result is true for this example that it will be true for all the possible code snippets.
 For example, we may think that when the two code snippets are independent, we will have `Cc(s + t) = Cc(s) + Cc(t)`.